 -- Immanuel Kant

-In the mathematics department at Hood, we believe in both knowing and doing.
+In Hood's Mathematics Department, we believe in both knowing and doing.
 In your math classes here, you will perform experiments, collect data and discover patterns.
 You will work with other students on group projects.
 Together with a lab partner, you will explore mathematics on the computer.
 You will read and write about mathematics.
 Classes are small, and students and faculty work closely together.

-The Department of Mathematics provides a supportive environment in which students learn to appreciate the beauty and power of mathematics in the context of the liberal arts.
+The The Hood College Department of Mathematics provides a supportive environment in which students learn to appreciate the beauty and power of mathematics in the context of the liberal arts.

 Students in all courses use mathematical reasoning in both theoretical and applied settings, explore major ideas in their historical context, and learn problem solving skills and the application of appropriate technology in the solution of problems.